Tourin House & Gardens, Cappoquin, County Waterford P51 YYIK

 The Drawing Room, courtesy of myhome.ie

-In 1916 Captain Henry John Chearnley (1882-1935) succeeded to the estate, from Major Henry Philip Chearnley (1852-1916), who was a Justice of the Peace and a Deputy Lieutenant.
-He died in 1935.
 In 1940, Philip told us, the house was requisitioned for the army: being in such a strategic position made it vulnerable to an invasion by the Germans.
+At that time, Henry John’s second wife, Ruby née Burstall, and a son, Philip, lived in the house.
 Mrs. Chearnley and her son were given just twenty-four hours notice to leave the house.
 In 1947, it was sold to the Wingfields.

 The staircase hall, photograph courtesy of myhome.ie